Phase diagram of the Hubbard model on a honeycomb lattice: A cluster slave-spin study: RESULTS AND DISCUSSIONS

 The quasi-particle residue $Z$, the generalized Gutzwiller factor $g_t$~\cite{TohruOgawa, PhysRevB.88.094502, Lee.Ting-Kuo_2017}, the holon-doublon correlators $C_{ij}$~\cite{Lee.Ting-Kuo_2017} between the nearest neighbors $C_{12}$, the next-nearest neighbors $C_{13}$ and the next-next-nearest neighbors $C_{14}$, the ground state energy of the slave-spin Hamiltonian per site $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$ with $n_{c}$ being the cluster size, and the double occupancy $\langle D \rangle$ as function of $U$ at half-filling obtained from two- and six-site cluster approximations are presented in Fig.~\ref{dope00-2-6site}, where $C_{ij}$ is defined as

 with the holon operator $ N_{i}=(1-n_{i\sigma})(1-n_{i\bar{\sigma}})$ and doublon operator $ D_{j} =n_{j\sigma}n_{j\bar{\sigma}}$.

-The results are as follows: (i) All quantities in the PM state show discontinuities and hystereses at the critical coupling strength $U_{\text{Mott}}=8.36$ for the semi-metal to paramagnetic insulator transition as the characteristics of the first-order Mott transition in the PM state~\cite{Hassan_2013,Tran_2009}. (ii) In Fig.~\ref{dope00-2-6site}(a), compared to that in the PM state, $Z$ is largely suppressed as entering the AFM phase. (iii) In Fig.~\ref{dope00-2-6site}(b)--(d), $C_{12}$ and $C_{13}$ are positive and increase monotonically with $U$, signaling that the holon and doublon between the nearest and next-nearest neighbors tend to attract each other, and this tendency is enhanced by the coupling strength.
-However, $C_{14}$ presents a minimum beyond the AFM transition or as $U$ approaches $U_{\text{Mott}}$ in the PM state.
-On the other hand, $C_{14}$ is positive at small and large $U$ while negative for intermediate interaction strengths, suggesting that at half-filling, the holon and doublon between the next-next-nearest neighbors attract each other when $U$ is small or large, while behave repulsively at intermediate $U$. (iv) In Fig.~\ref{dope00-2-6site}(e), $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$ in the AFM state is smaller than that from the PM state, favoring an AFM ground state. (v) In Fig.~\ref{dope00-2-6site}(f), $\langle D \rangle$ in the PM state decreases linearly with increasing $U$ when $U \ll U_{\text{Mott}}$~\cite{Vollhardt_1984}, whereas in the AFM state, its slope changes abruptly as AFM sets in denoting a second-order transition from a semi-metal to an AFMI.
-The double occupancy in the AFM state is smaller than that in the PM state when $U_{\text{AFM}}<U \lesssim U_{\text{Mott}}$ or the opposite is true when $U \gtrsim U_{\text{Mott}}$.
+The results are as follows: (i) All quantities in the PM state show discontinuities and hystereses at the critical coupling strength $U_{\text{Mott}}=8.36$ for the semi-metal to paramagnetic insulator transition as the characteristics of the first-order Mott transition in the PM state~\cite{Hassan_2013,Tran_2009}. (ii) In Fig.~\ref{dope00-2-6site}(a), compared to that in the PM state, $Z$ is largely suppressed as entering the AFM phase. (iii) In Fig.~\ref{dope00-2-6site}(b)--(d), $C_{12}$ and $C_{13}$ are positive and increase monotonically with $U$, signaling that the holon and doublon between the nearest and next-nearest neighbors tend to attract each other, which is enhanced by the coupling strength.
+However, $C_{14}$ presents a negative minimum beyond the AFM transition or as $U$ approaches $U_{\text{Mott}}$ in the PM state, suggesting that at half-filling, the holon and doublon between the next-next-nearest neighbors attract each other when $U$ is small or large, while behave repulsively at intermediate $U$. (iv) In Fig.~\ref{dope00-2-6site}(e), $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$ in the AFM state is smaller than that from the PM state, favoring an AFM ground state. (v) In Fig.~\ref{dope00-2-6site}(f), $\langle D \rangle$ in the PM state decreases linearly with the increasing $U$ when $U \ll U_{\text{Mott}}$~\cite{Vollhardt_1984}, whereas in the AFM state, its slope changes abruptly as AFM sets in denoting a second-order transition from a semi-metal to an AFMI.